kotx/mrec/doc/MovieRecommender.md

 ==========

 1. Data Collection - IMDB reviews, movies associated with moods.
-    > View in scraped\_data.

-2. Data Processing - Established word count in reviews
-    > categorized by movies with specific moods.
-View in
+2. Data Processing - Established word count in reviews categorized by movies with specific moods.
+View in scraped\_data/moods.json
-    > scraped\_data/moods.json.
-TODO: Build a mapping from
-    > mood-to-poster and posters-to-similar-posters

-3. Build an algorithm to pick movies/shows similar to the user’s mood
-    > and poster selections
+3. Build an algorithm to pick movies/shows similar to the user’s mood and poster selections

 4. Create an application/frontend for the algorithm, as a demo

 5. Implement a keyword search for finding movies based on keywords
-    >

-6. Cross-compare movie embeddings to establish a list of related movies
-    > for each movie
+6. Cross-compare movie embeddings to establish a list of related movies for each movie

-7. Test keyword search by embedding keywords and comparing to movie
+7. Test keyword search by embedding keywords and comparing to movie embeddings
-    > embeddings

 Result Analysis
 ===============